YouTube banner examples (ft. Neil Patel, Justin Brown, and HubSpot)

-So, in this blog, we've completely broken down 7 famous YouTube banner examples, so you know what it takes to design the perfect YouTube banner.
+In this blog, we've completely broken down 7 famous YouTube banner examples, to help you create the perfect YouTube banner.

-We have also included a step-by-step approach to help you create your own blog banner from scratch at the end of this post.
+We have also written a step-by-step approach to help you create your own 2048 x 1152 YouTube banner from scratch.
+Feel free to check that out too!

-If you’re all in to create the perfect Youtube banners, let’s dive right in.
+If you’re all in to create the perfect banners, these YouTube channel art examples are for you.

 Here are 7 awesome YouTube banner examples that teach us a ton of lessons